mesos/elasticsearch/README.md

 ### How to install on Marathon

 Create a Marathon file like the one below and fill in the IP addresses and other configuration.
+This is the minimum viable command; there are many more options.

 ```
 {